 Shared with everyone - Anyone on your account can view and edit

 Private to owner - Only the contact owner can view and edit

 Viewable to everyone - Anyone on your account can view

 Custom privacy - Specific people or groups can view and/or edit

-To update the ownership and privacy field for a select group of contacts, simply choose the contacts.
+To update the ownership and privacy field for a select group of contacts, simply choose the contacts then select "Action".
 You will then see the options to apply contact ownership and privacy changes in bulk.

 Click "Update list with changes" to see the modifications.